EducationTeamJC/shiny_correlation/README.md

 # Guess the Correlation Shiny App

-An interactive Shiny application where users try to estimate the correlation between two variables by looking at a scatterplot.
+An interactive Shiny application where users can try to estimate the correlation between two variables by looking at a scatterplot.
 This app is designed to help students and learners develop intuition for correlation and scatterplots.

 ## Overview